 2. Ideally use a lens with a large aperture, minimum of f/3.5, or as wide as your camera allows.
 Wide angle lenses are great, but not essential.

-4. Experiment with the exposure time, somewhere between 15-25 seconds is likely to be about right but this also varies based on aperture, ISO and outside light conditions.
+4. Experiment with the exposure time, somewhere between 15-25 seconds is likely to be about right, but this varies based on aperture, ISO and outside light conditions.

 Note: longer focal lengths can result in ‘star trails’ (i.e. capturing the movement of the stars as the earth rotates), so use a shorter exposure time if you’re using a zoom lens to avoid star trails.
 Focal lengths of 14mm-18mm are generally best.